DonKracho/ESPHome-component-iPixel-ble/docs/README.md

   - '.lst' the preceding list of space separated mumbers sets the slots for the program feature
   - '.del' the preceding list of space separated mumbers sets the slots to be cleared

 - **Program List**
-  The switch returns to off as log ther has no program list has been set before (e.g. "1 2 3.lst). if there is valid program list available set the switch to on and provide the animations to be loaded to the program slots until the Proram Slot sensor shows 0 again.
+  The switch returns to off as long there has no program list has been set before (e.g. "1 2 3.lst).
+  If there is valid program list available, set the switch to on and provide the animations and/or texts to be loaded to the program slots until the Program Slot sensor shows 0 again.\

-  Example: key in into the Text or Image URL field
+  Example: key in into the Text or Image URL field\
+  - 1 2 3.lst\<return\>
+  - turn on the Program List switch
-    <URL>.gif<return> loads a gif image
+  - \<URL\>.gif\<return\> loads a gif image
-    This text shall follow the animation.<return>
+  - This text shall follow the animation.\<return\>
-    And now the porgram is at its end.<return>
+  - And now the porgram is at its end.\<return\>
-  Now the Programm feature displays all provided commands in a sequence.
+  Now the Programm feature displays all commands provided in the sequence.
 The program will be stpped on anything loaded to slot 0 afterwards.
   This may be selecting control light effects or keying in other commands.

-- **Control** (rgb light)
-  First of all you can switch on and off the display;) Cliking on the text "Display" will open the rgb light dialog (see next chapter)

-  Effects:
-  - **None** calls the clear() method which shows the inintial image of the device
-  - **Time** displays an internal clock frame
-  - **Time & Date** display alternating clock and date
-  - **Message** display text
-  - **Load Image** select the source via the Image Slot slider
-  - **Fill Color** fills the entire display with the current color
-  - **Fill Rainbow** loads an image with diagonal rainbow colors
-  - **Rhythn Animation** set the style via the Image Slot slider
-  - **Rhythm Levels** set the style via the Image Slot slider
-  - **Random Pixel** calls the setPixel() method with random coordinates and colors every 300ms
-  - **Alarm** changes brightness in a falling ramp every 300ms

-- **Font Flag** (number 1-4, default: 0)
-  exlusive for the Message effect

-  0:  8x16 Font
-  0:  8x16 Font
-  1: 16x16 Font
-  2: 16x32 Font
-  3:  8x16 Font (encoded with width and height parameters per char, not compatible with my display)
-  4: 16x32 Font (encoded with width and height parameters per char, not compatible with my display)

-- **Text Mode** (number 0-4, default: 0)
+- **Text Mode** (number 0-9, default: 0)
   exlusive for the Message effect

   0: text color taken from the rgb light color